-4) Three members form an LLC in the current year.
-Which of the following statements is incorrect?
+24) Three members f form an LLC ir) the current year.
+V Which of the following statements is incorrect?

-A) The LLC's default classification under the check-the-box rules is as a partnership.

-B) The LLC can elect to have its default classification ignored.

-C) The LLC can elect to be taxed as a C corporation with no special tax consequences.

-D) If the LLC elects to use its default classification, it can elect to change its status to being taxed as a C corporation beginning with the third tax year after the initial classification.
-Answer: D
+- A) The LLC's default classification under the check-the-box rules is as a partnership. - B) The LLC can elect to be taxed as a C corporation with no special tax consequences. - C) If the LLC elects to use its default classification, it can elect to change its status to being taxed as a C corporation beginning with the third tax year after the initial classification. - D) The LLC can elect to have its default classification ignored.